-The Bonds are general obligation bonds approved by voters within the District and are payable from ad valorem property taxes levied by the County on taxpayers within the District.
-The Board of Supervisors of the County has the power and is obligated under State law pursuant to the authority granted by voters of the District relating to the Authorizations to annually levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of, redemption premium, if any, and interest on the Bonds.
+The Tax Credit Bonds are general obligation bonds approved by voters within the District and are payable from ad valorem property taxes levied by the County on taxpayers within the District.
+The Board of Supervisors of the County has the power and is obligated under State law pursuant to the authority granted by voters of the District relating to the Authorizations to annually levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of, redemption premium, if any, and interest on the Tax Credit Bonds.
 Such ad valorem property taxes are deposited with the County and applied only to pay the principal of and redemption premium, if any, and interest on the Bonds.
 Such taxes are in addition to other taxes levied upon property within the District.
-Such taxes, when collected, will be placed by the County in the Interest and Sinking Fund for the respective series of Bonds, which is required to be maintained by the County, and such taxes will be used solely for the payment of principal of, redemption premium, if any, and interest on such Bonds.